nickedwards109/cryptocurrency-volatility-analyst/README.md

-This application analyzes cryptocurrency trade data in real-time in order to provide real-time data on cryptocurrency volatility, which can be useful for traders who want to make decisions based on changes in volatility.
+This application analyzes cryptocurrency trade data and provides real-time calculations of price volatility, which can be useful for traders who want to make decisions based on changes in volatility.
 Technologies in this project include Node, Express, WebSockets, and MongoDB.

 Here's what the application does:

-The server connects to the Bitfinex WebSocket API.
-When Bitfinex broadcasts a message indicating a new BTCUSD trade, the server compares it to an earlier trade in order to calculate a rate of return between those trades.
-A custom statistics library analyzes the trailing 24 hours of rate of return calculations to find the standard deviation, which indicates how much the rate of return has varied over that time period.
-This represents the volatility.
-That volatility calculation is then broadcasted over a WebSocket connection to any connected clients.
+The application acts as a WebSocket client and connects to the Bitfinex WebSocket API.
+When Bitfinex broadcasts a message indicating a new BTCUSD trade, the application inserts the price and time of the trade into a database.
+The application then retrieves the prices of every trade that has happened within the last 5 minutes.
+A custom statistics library calculates the standard deviation of that set of prices.
+This represents the price volatility.
+The application acts as a WebSocket server and broadcasts the price volatility to any connected clients.

 Here's how to set it up: